Aidar5/nattoeng/docs/source/book/03_start/2_variables.rst

 Variables in Python do not require variable type declaration (since Python is a language with dynamic typing) and they are references to a memory area.
 Variable naming rules:

--  the name of the variable can consist only of letters, digits and an underscore;
+-  The name of the variable can consist only of letters, digits and an underscore;
--  the name cannot start with a digit;
+-  The name cannot start with a digit;
--  name cannot contain special characters @, $, %.
+-  Name cannot contain special characters @, $, %.

 An example of creating variables in Python:

 .. code:: python